XelerT/hashtable/README.md

 3. This hashcodes is the indexes of lists in hashtable.
 4. If words has the same hash they are inserted into next position in list.

-## Hashfuncs overview
+## Hashfunctions overview

 Before testing hashtable we need to choose the best hash function.
-We have 6 function to compare:
+We have 6 functions to compare:

 Number |    Func    | Description
 -------|----------- | -------------